20 FAQs

 Is there a sandbox provided for testing?

-As a customer. we recommend developing and testing in your UAT environment.
+As a customer, we recommend developing and testing in your UAT environment.
 For more information, see the Quick Start Guide for customers.

-Integration partners have complimentary access to a sandbox environment.
+Integration partners have access to a sandbox environment.
 For more information, see the Quick Start Guide for partners.

 OPN and Marketplace